VectorMethods

 Use cloud storage connectors or direct uploads to bring media into the right index while preserving the collection boundary the business uses.

-Run the right analysis
+Run the right extraction

 Deliver the output

-Automation building blocks
+Integration building blocks

 Connectors and imports